Fellow Since 1992

 Arifabad Housing Society

-This profile was prepared when Mohammad Bari was elected to the Ashoka Fellowship in 1992.
+This description of Mohammad Bari's work was prepared when Mohammad Bari was elected to the Ashoka Fellowship in 1992.

 Dr. Mohammed Abdul Bari, one of Bangladesh's eighty-six pediatricians trying to serve over fifty million children, has demonstrated how organized mothers can fill much of the health care gap themselves and how to pull the largely unused resources of the government's health system in to help them.